genelewis/countySTATS/README.md

 - - - -
 After county data has been updated, the printable, 2-page factsheets will also need to have their images of each chart updated to reflect the changes.

 Each of the 5 charts here is built as an SVG, and this format can be saved and used to build the printable factsheets for each county.
 In my estimation, the best way of doing this is by downloading the New York Times’ Chrome tool [SVG Crowbar](http://nytimes.github.io/svg-crowbar/).
 The Crowbar bookmarklet can be used to save each chart individually, if albeit somewhat tediously.
-The charts should all have unique, dynamic class names to help with providing a clean file tree/nomenclature.
+Unfortunately, even after much research & experimentation I really wasn't able to smooth this process— really the only way to do save these SVGs is to download each one from your broswer individually.

 Since the printable charts aren’t interactive, you may wish for some of the charts to automatically display their values during this process (instead of having to hover over a bar to see its value, say).
+There's a feature for that!
 This can be done by locating the following line of code at the top of `index.html` :

 ```
+/* Printable Charts (false by default):
+   *
+   * Setting this variable to "true" will enable a "static mode" for
+   * all charts.
+Rather than being interactive, the line charts will
+   * display static gridlines and the bar charts will display their actual
+   * values above each bar.
+The graphs will still update if the drop-
+   * down menu is changed to a different county.
+   *
+   * You should enable this setting when saving the charts as SVG images
+   * to be used in a printable county fact sheet. */

-var INTERACTIVITY = True
+  var INTERACTIVITY = True       // <----THIS IS THE LINE TO FIND
 ```

-and changing the value from **True** to **False**.
+and then changing the value from **True** to **False**.

 ### General Code Outline
 - - - -